proplex/proplexvietnam/README.md

 Traditional financial markets often limit access to high-value assets due to high entry thresholds, geographic restrictions, and opaque intermediaries.
 As a result, only institutional or accredited investors have historically enjoyed exposure to lucrative opportunities like real estate, private equity, and infrastructure funds.

-Proplex is redefining this system through a U2U-based, decentralized platform that enables fractional ownership of real-world assets, 24/7 liquidity, and transparent returns for all participants.
+Proplex is redefining this system through a Arbitrum-based, decentralized platform that enables fractional ownership of real-world assets, 24/7 liquidity, and transparent returns for all participants.

 Unlike speculative DeFi projects, Proplex integrates compliance and regulatory mechanisms, including Special Purpose Vehicles (SPVs) and on-chain identity verification using ONCHAINID, ensuring KYC/AML compliance at the protocol level.

-By harnessing the U2U Network's high throughput, low latency, and DAG-based consensus, Proplex provides an institutional-grade infrastructure for secure and scalable tokenization of real-world assets.
+By harnessing the Arbitrum Network's high throughput, low latency, and DAG-based consensus, Proplex provides an institutional-grade infrastructure for secure and scalable tokenization of real-world assets.

 ## Challenges in RWA Tokenization

 While tokenization offers immense promise, several systemic challenges still exist.
-Proplex addresses these directly through its U2U-native architecture:
+Proplex addresses these directly through its Arbitrum-native architecture:

 ### Regulatory Fragmentation
 Global inconsistencies in RWA regulation create barriers for projects entering multiple markets.